 Algorithms for Big Data: communication-efficient distributed computation/monitoring, streaming/sketching algorithms, lower bounds.

-Theoretical Foundations of Machine Learning: collaborative learning, distributed learning, learning augmented algorithms.
+Theoretical Foundations of Machine Learning: collaborative learning, distributed learning, reinforcement learning.

 - Program Committees (selected):

-- Nikolai Karpov (PhD candidate since 2017; co-advising with Prof. Cenk Sahinalp)
+- Nikolai Karpov (since 2018; co-advising with Prof. Cenk Sahinalp)

-- Chao Tao (PhD candidate since 2015; co-advising with Prof. Yuan Zhou)
+- Chao Tao (PhD 2021; first employment: Machine Learning Engineer at Google; co-advising with Prof. Yuan Zhou)

 - Haoyu Zhang (PhD 2020; first employment: Research Scientist at Facebook)